Micra: The World’s Smallest Non-Surgically Implanted Pacemaker

 It’s called Micra.
 Its name alone describes the amazing technology in this revolutionary pacemaker that is quickly changing the lives of thousands of people with access to this device.

 Up until recently, pacemakers were implanted through delicate open heart surgery.
-Over time, the size of these devices have reduced, always with the goal of controlling the patient’s heart rhythm.
+Over time, the size of these devices has reduced, always with the goal of controlling the patient’s heart rhythm.

 It was at the end of 2013 that the company Medtronic showed the world something novel, somewhat sophisticated and a revolution in the field of medicine.

 This was the Micra, the smallest pacemaker in the world that could also be implanted without needing surgical intervention.